 Can a civil partnership be annulled?

 Yes, if strict criteria are met.
-Annulment is a legal declaration which states that the civil partnership is null and void and indeed that it never existed.
+Annulment or nullity is a legal declaration which states that the civil partnership is null and void and indeed that it never existed.

 In this way, it differs from dissolution, which dissolves an existing civil partnership.
-Annulment denies that the civil partnership was ever legitimate and as such, never existed in the first place.
-Annulment will only be granted to civil partnerships which the law deems as void.
+A nullity application denies that the civil partnership was ever legitimate and as such, never existed in the first place.
+It will only be granted to civil partnerships which the law deems as void.

-How do I qualify for annulment of a civil partnership?
+How do I qualify for nullity of a civil partnership?

-Those wishing to obtain an annulment for their civil partnership must demonstrate that it is and always has been void.
+Those wishing to obtain a nullity order for their civil partnership must demonstrate that it is and always has been void.
 This can be achieved via one of the following grounds: